 UX, or user experience, is the answer.
 It’s a process of improving customer satisfaction through the usability, accessibility, and pleasure provided in the interaction with a product.
 Revolving around the experience of a user and their thought process, UX covers every aspect of your customer’s interaction with your brands, products, and services.
 It’s what makes them either want to use your product again or avoid it instead.

 So, what good UX does for you?

 What’s the point of making an app or a website if no one wants to visit it?
-That’s why you need a good UX design so that your visitors can easily navigate the app / website and understand how to use it.
+That’s why you need a good UX design so that your visitors can easily navigate the app/website and understand how to use it.
 Put yourself in your customer’s shoes.
-If you stumble upon a app / website with sloppy design, chances are you won’t come back to use it again.
+If you stumble upon an app/website with a sloppy design, chances are you won’t come back to use it again.
 Neither are your visitors.

 By implementing good UX practice, you develop an interaction-rich experience, which will drive users back to your site.
 If they spend more time on your product, that means you’ve engaged them.
 And higher engagement is more likely to drive more conversions, which will lead to better product sales.

-In order to pull an effective UX design on your product, you need to conduct a customer research first.
+In order to pull an effective UX design on your product, you need to conduct customer research first.
 You need to understand whom you’re building it for and why you’re building it.
 And since you have already a clearer picture in mind of what you’re building, you’ll be able to create a shorter product development time upfront.
-In Antikode, we always start with research first, which involves user interview, creating UX persona, and other techniques with one thing in mind: making sure that the product / feature fit the needs of the customers.
+In Antikode, we always start with research first, which involves user interviews, creating a UX persona, and other techniques with one thing in mind: making sure that the product/feature fit the needs of the customers.

 UX is all about the experience and emotion a user feels when using your product, app, or website.
 Having a website with good UX provides you with more benefits for creating higher engagement with your customers and growing your brand.